The Rental Information Center

 FHRC assists tenants in multi-family apartment complexes to organize around common housing issues and concerns.
 Staff is available to work with tenants on a variety of issues and to assist in advocating for improved housing conditions.

 FHRC assists tenants and landlords with housing concerns and information regarding landlord-tenant laws and the rights and responsibilities of each party involved.
-Staff is available to answer questions and concerns and to contact parties involved if issues are not easily resolved without third party assistance.
+Staff is available to answer questions and concerns.
+When a tenant is facing housing issues with their housing provider and they do not have the ability to resolve the issues on their own.
+FHRC staff can contact management on their behalf to work out a resolution on a case by case basis.

 FHRC has provided proper documentation for landlords/tenants in regards to housing issues.
 When put in a difficult situation and an issue is needed to be resolved, FHRC has provided resources to individuals to notify the landlord/tenant of the issue by using our template letters.
 This documentation is here to assist you and should be customized to your particular needs.
 Please keep in mind these letters are not intended to provide legal advice.
 If you need legal advice, please contact an attorney or Legal Aid for assistance.
 Please click here for template letters and brochures.